-Disclaimer & Statement of Copyright

-This document has been prepared for Acushnet Company with every effort made to ensure accuracy and completeness.
+Disclaimer & Statement of Copyright This document has been prepared for Acushnet Company with every effort made to ensure accuracy and completeness.
 Responsibility for any errors or omissions, or responsibility for any interpretations, applications, and changes made by Acushnet Company are that of Acushnet Company.
 The enclosed document is not intended to substitute for a labor attorney should legal advice or representation be necessary in protecting the company's legal rights.
 Acushnet Company should consult and rely upon the advice of their own legal counsel when making decisions pertaining to their associates.
 All rights reserved.

-This document is copyrighted and afforded all protections under the U.S. Copyright Law (P.L.
+This document is convigited and afforded all protections under the U.S. Convigit Law (P.L.
+94-553) effective January 1, 1978.
+It This document is copyrighted and afforded all protections under the U.S. Copyright Law (P.L.
 94-553) effective January 1, 1978.
 It may not, in whole or in part, be copied, photocopied, reproduced, stored in a retrieval system, transcribed, translated, or reduced to any electronics medium or machine-readable form without prior consent, in writing.
 Permission to use this document is limited based upon Acushnet Company having paid for it and using it for its in-house use only.
 This permission does not allow for an individual to: share this information with anyone outside Acushnet Company; take a copy of this document to another company/agency when they leave their current position; nor use it for any other company or agency that has not paid for it.
 Any company, agency, or individual found using any or all of this material in any way other than its intended use, without specific written permission, is subject to legal action.